sung01299/ENGG-1340-Group-project/README.md

 ## List of Features/Functions
 1. Generation of random game sets or events

 In battles, the player will deal a fixed amount of damage to his/her enemy based on the weapon the player is using.
-However, sometimes the player may miss the attack, or instead do a critical dmaage to the enemy.
+However, sometimes the player may miss the attack, or instead do a critical damage to the enemy.
 This will be decided randomly and the libraries <stdlib.h> will be included to use the rand() and srand() funtions to randomly generate such situations.

 2. Data structures for storing game status